react-cosmos/react-cosmos/docs/plugins/ui-plugins.md

 ## Publishing

-When publishing your UI plugin make sure it doesn't bundle `react` or `react-plugin` inside it.
-The Cosmos UI plugin system only works when its plugins tap into the global React and ReactPlugin instances.
-The easiest way achive this is by using Webpack `externals`:
+When building your UI plugin make sure it doesn't bundle `react` or `react-plugin` inside it.
+The Cosmos UI plugin system only works when plugins tap into the global React and ReactPlugin instances.
+The easiest way achive this is by using Webpack [`externals`](https://webpack.js.org/configuration/externals/):

 ```js
 externals: {